Bill Robinson: Shirley Temple

 Temple had appeared in five films released in 1934 and had performed a tap routine with James Dunn in Stand Up and Cheer!
 After Robinson was signed by 20th Century Fox, it was decided that he would perform his famous stair dance with Temple.
 While Robinson liked the idea, he quickly realized that he could not teach his complex stair dance to a seven-year-old in the few days permitted by the shooting schedule.
 Instead, he taught Temple to kick the riser (face) of each stairstep with her toe.
 After watching her practice his choreography, Robinson modified his routine to mimic her movements, so that it appeared on film that she was imitating his steps.
 The sequence was the highlight of the film.

 Robinson and Temple became the first interracial dance partners in Hollywood history.
-The scene was controversial for its time, and was cut out in the south along with all other scenes showing the two making physical contact.
+The scene was controversial for its time, and was cut out in the South along with all other scenes showing the two making physical contact.
 Temple and Robinson appeared in four films together: The Little Colonel, The Littlest Rebel, Rebecca of Sunnybrook Farm and Just Around the Corner.
+Robinson did not appear in Dimples (1936), but received screen credit for choreographing Temple's dance numbers for the film.

 Robinson and Temple became close friends as a result of his dance coaching and acting with her.
 Robinson carried pictures of Temple with him wherever he traveled, and Temple considered him a lifelong friend, saying in an interview "Bill Robinson treated me as an equal, which was very important to me.
 He didn't talk down to me, like to a little girl.
 And I liked people like that.
 And Bill Robinson was the best of all."